Are you prepping to host a memorable Thanksgiving dinner but can’t decide on the type of turkey you need for the table?

 The females are capable of laying nine to thirteen eggs.
 The healthier hen turkeys nest earlier in comparison to females who aren’t in good condition.

-Ideally, a hen turkey should weigh between 3 to 7 kgs, but if it weighs around 10 kgs, it suggests that the turkey has developed a layer of fat which, after being roasted, adds a juicier texture and flavor to the meat.
+Ideally, a hen turkey should weigh between 3 to 7 kgs, but if it weighs around 10 kgs, it suggests that the turkey has developed a layer of fat which, after being roasted, adds a juicier texture and flavour to the meat.

 Main Differences Between Tom and Hen Turkey